zdravkov/kendo-docs/api/dataviz/chart.md

 The chart series marker configuration.

 > The chart displays the series labels when the [series.markers.visible](#configuration-series.markers.visible) option is set to `true`.
-> The `markers` option is supported when [series.type](#configuration-series.type) is set to "area", "line", "stepLine", "scatter", "scatterLine", "radarLine", "radarArea", "polarLine", "polarScatter" or "polarArea".
+> The `markers` option is supported when [series.type](#configuration-series.type) is set to "area", "line", "stepArea", "stepLine", "scatter", "scatterLine", "radarLine", "radarArea", "polarLine", "polarScatter" or "polarArea".

 #### Example - set the chart series markers